-It’s my first Christmas being fully vegetarian and a recent shopping trip taught me that vegetarian party food is not that easy to find.
+During my first Christmas of being fully vegetarian, a shopping trip taught me that vegetarian party food is not that easy to find.
 After wading through the meat and fish options, you're pretty much left with only mozzarella sticks and vegetable spring rolls.
 If you want something a bit more interesting, but also super easy to make, these Chestnut, Sage & Parmesan Palmiers are a perfect canape option.
 Using ready made pastry and pre-prepared chestnut make this a quick and simple snack to prepare.
 They're extremely moreish and I can assure you that meat eaters will love them too, plus they look really pretty!
 Don't forget to check the parmesan you use is vegetarian friendly, as some contains anima rennet which makes it unsuitable.

 Chestnut, Sage & Parmesan Palmiers